Opening a Synovus Savings Account: What to Know Before You Apply

 Savings accounts can help you reach your goals, one dollar at a time.

-Synovus personal savings accounts can help you get started with saving, whether your goals are big or small.
-You won’t get the highest rate, but you’ll have convenient access to your money.
+Synovus savings can help you get started with saving, whether your goals are big or small.
+You won’t get the highest rate, but you’ll have convenient access to your money and a full-service banking experience.

-If you’re ready to get started, you can begin your application for a Synovus personal savings account online or head to your nearest Synovus branch.
+If you’re ready to apply for a Synovus savings account, you can do so online or at your nearest Synovus branch.